aipmramv/TOM/DEPLOYMENT.md

-# TotalOM - Deployment Guide
+# TotalOM - Static Website Deployment Guide

 ## Overview

 This document provides comprehensive instructions for deploying the TotalOM IT & BPO services website.
-The application is built with React, TypeScript, and Express.js, designed to run on modern hosting platforms.
+The application is built as a static website with React, TypeScript, and minimal backend dependencies, designed for easy deployment on static hosting platforms.

 ## Project Structure